This is a summary of information regarding the requirements to obtain Alabama dealer licenses and dealer license plates.

 All new and used motor vehicle dealers, including motorcycle and trailer dealers (excluding trailers not subject to titling), wholesale dealers and rebuilders.

-(Off-site sales licenses must be purchased at least 1 calendar day prior to sale.
-Visit the Motor Vehicle License Portal to apply for an off-site license.)
+(Off-site sales licenses must be purchased at least 10 calendar days prior to sale through your MyDMV account.)

-All licensees are required to submit to the department a continuous bond in the amount of $25,000.
+- All licensees are required to submit a continuous bond in the amount of $50,000 to ALDOR.

-All new and used dealers are required by law to become designated agents of the department.
+- All dealers are required by law to become designated agents of the department.
 The dealer bond also satisfies the designated agent bonding requirement.

 Each dealer must maintain blanket liability insurance coverage for all vehicles owned or associated with the business.
 Minimum insurance limits are:

-Dealer (D) and motorcycle dealer plates may be obtained by licensed new and used motor vehicle dealers.
-Dealer transit (DT) and motorcycle dealer transit plates may be obtained by motor vehicle wholesalers, rebuilders, and new and used motor vehicle dealers.
+Dealer (D) and motorcycle dealer plates may be obtained by licensed motor vehicle dealers.
 Manufacturer plates may be obtained by manufacturers of private passenger automobiles, motorcycles, trucks, truck tractors, or trailers, if the manufacturing facility is located in Alabama.

 Dealer (D) and motorcycle dealer plate restrictions: